Neural Q-learning for solving PDEs: Numerical experiments

 Suppose $\Omega$ is the $n$-dimensional unit ball.
-We consider a simple test case with a known solution.
-For an $n$-dimensional Brownian motion $B_t$ starting from point $x \in \mathbb{R}^n$, we wish to compute by learning the solution of the following PDE via our Q-PDE algorithm:
+For $n$-dimensional Brownian motion $X_t$ starting from point $x \in \mathbb{R}^n$, we wish to compute where $\tau_\Omega$ is the first exit time of $X$ for domain $\Omega$.
+By the Feynman--Kac theorem (applied to the process $X$ stopped at $\tau_\Omega$), this expectation is given by the solution of the following PDE:

 where $\Delta u$ is the Laplacian of $u$.
-In the following subsections we show our results for the cases where $n=1,2,6$.
-For each case, we use a 256-unit single-layer neural net with sigmoid activation layer, an auxiliary function $\eta(x)=1-\|x\|^2$, and $M=1000$ sample points in each training step.
-For simplicity, we set $\psi^N(x)\equiv x$, that is, we omit the smooth truncation function in our calculations.
+We consider this problem as a good test case as its explicit solution is known to us, allowing us to check if our algorithm works for a high-dimensional version of this PDE.
+We initialize a single neural network $S^N$ equipped with sigmoid activation function, and introduce auxiliary function $\eta(x)=1-\|x\|^2$.
+The approximator $Q=S\cdot \eta$ is trained to fit the solution.
+As shown in the following subsections, through our algorithm, the approximator $Q$ learns to have the solution of the PDE with different discounting factor in different dimensions.
+For detailed configuration of our approximator, see Appendix \ref{config}.